obonaventure/cnp3/book/glossary.rst

    NAT
 	A Network Address Translator is a middlebox that translates IP packets.

-   `iBGP session`
+   iBGP

-   	A BGP session between two routers belonging to the same Autonomous System.
+   	An iBGP session is a BGP between two routers belonging to the same Autonomous System.
 Also called an internal BGP session.

-   `eBGP session`
+   eBGP

-	A BGP session between two directly connected routers that belong to two different Autonomous Systems.
+	An eBGP session is a BGP session between two directly connected routers that belong to two different Autonomous Systems.
 Also called an external BGP session.

    router
 	A relay operating in the network layer.